Q'orianka Kilcher: Early life

-Her father, from whom she is estranged, was absent for much of her life.
 Growing up in Hawaii, Kilcher was inspired by the local culture and started hula dancing at the age of five.
 She also trained in Tahitian dance and West African, as well as ballet, hip hop and modern dance.
 In 1997, Kilcher won Ballet Hawaii's Young Choreographer Award at age seven.

 She was selected to compete at the international Tahitian Dance Competition in San Jose, California, in 1996 and 1997.
-She performed in over fifty professional dance performances island wide.
+She performed in over fifty professional dance performances island-wide.
 As a member of the Waikiki Singers, she was chosen to be the soprano soloist, performing Schubert's Mass in G and Amahl and the Night Visitors by Gian Carlo Menotti.
 At the age of six years, Kilcher was the first child to study classical voice at the University of Hawaii with Laurance Paxton.
 She also studied drama with Bill Ogilvie at the Diamond Head Theater.
 When she was six, her mother booked her at venues as a featured singer and opening act to some of Hawaii's greats, such as Willie K (Kahaiali'i) among others.

 In 1999, her mother moved the family to California.
 Kilcher started to sing and dance for tourist donations, busking on the Third Street Promenade in Santa Monica.

 Career

 At the age of ten, Kilcher was cast as Choire Who in Ron Howard's How the Grinch Stole Christmas.
 She was 12 when she received a full scholarship to the Musician's Institute in Hollywood, where she studied vocal performance, music theory and songwriting.

 She also studied martial arts and stunts: she is an accomplished black belt in Wushu kung fu and a stunt performer and has trained at the National Wushu Training Center and Impact Stunts.

-At age 15, Q'orianka portrayed Pocahontas in the Academy Award-nominated motion picture The New World (2005), directed by Terrence Malick.
+At age 15, Kilcher portrayed Pocahontas in the Academy Award-nominated motion picture The New World (2005), directed by Terrence Malick.
 Her performance was critically acclaimed and won her the National Board of Review's best breakthrough performance of 2006, the 2006 Alma Award for best Latin American actress in a feature film, and numerous other award nominations.
 The film was released in December 2005.
 The film was a critical success, receiving several positive reviews and award nominations, but it was shown in only 811 theatres worldwide.
 It yielded a relatively low box office gross.

 In the summer of 2006, Kilcher began filming the independent film The Power of Few, which she produced through her own production company, Entertainment On-Q. She played the title role in the 2009 feature film Princess Kaiulani.
 The film, about the overthrow of the Hawaiian monarchy, was released in May 2010 to negative reviews.
 But Kilcher received positive feedback for her role, with Roger Ebert writing that "she evokes great depth and sympathy in her role and seems to have created Kaiulani from the inside out."